reginabarzilaygroup/Mirai/README.md

 Mirai expects all four standard “For Presentation” views of the mammogram.
 Specifically, it requires an “L CC”, “L MLO”, “R CC”, “R MLO”.
 It will not work without all four views or with “For Processing” mammograms.
 As a result, we unfortunately cannot provide risk assessments for patients with only non-standard views or unilateral mammograms.
 Moreover, we cannot run the model on marked up images (i.e. images with some CAD or human annotations).
 All of the mammograms used in our study were captured using either the Hologic Selenia or Selenia Dimensions mammography devices.
 We have yet tested Mirai on other machines.

 # Reproducing Mirai
 As described in the supplementary material of the paper, Mirai was trained in two phases; first, we trained the image encoder in conjunction with the risk factor predictor and additive hazard layer to predict breast cancer independently from each view without using conditional adversarial training.
-In this stage, we intialialized our image encoder with weights from ImageNet, and augmented our training set with random flips and rotations of the original images.
+In this stage, we initialized our image encoder with weights from ImageNet, and augmented our training set with random flips and rotations of the original images.
 We found that adding an adversarial loss at this stage or training the whole architecture end-to-end prevented the model from converging.
 In the second stage of training, we froze our image encoder, and trained the image aggregation module, the risk factor prediction module, the additive hazard layer, and the device discriminator in a conditional adversarial training regime.
 We trained our adversary for three steps for every one step of training Mirai.
 In each stage, we performed small hyperparameter searches and chose the model that obtained the highest C-index on the development set.

 The grid searches are shown in :